the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

 Second introduce a button in your Search component.
 The button has the `type="submit"` and the form uses its `onSubmit()` attribute to pass the `onSubmit()` method.
-You can reuse the children property, but this time in the button.
+You can reuse the children property, but this time it is the content of the button.

 {lang=javascript}
 ~~~~~~~~